mae-okada/gdrive-access-manager/README.md

 </p>

 # About Project
-This project is intended as an example demonstration of 2 features in google API:
+This project is intended as an example demonstration of:
-- Remove permission access from a google account
+- Remove permission access of a google account from G-drive using google API

 # What to do Next
-- Assign permission access to a google account
+- Assign permission access of a google account from G-drive using google API